 HOSP100 Introduction to Hospitality Management

-Department of Business and Innovation: Hospitality and Tourism Management
+Department of Business, Innovation, and Legal Studies: Hospitality Management

 - I. Course Number and Title

 - This course provides an overview of the tourism and hospitality industry.
 Students learn how technological changes and financing affect the industry.
 Other topics include trends, planning, design, location, and procedures, materials, equipment and supplies.

 - VII.
 Required Course Content and Direction

 Course Learning Goals

 - Understand and discuss the tourism and hospitality industry;

 - Identify and explain how technological changes and financing affect the tourism and hospitality industry; and

 - Analyze trends and changes in the tourism and hospitality industry, and how they relate to plans, designs, locations, procedures, materials, equipment and supplies.